Hillary Clinton cattle futures controversy: Clinton responses

 Hillary Clinton's defenders, including White House Counsel Lloyd Cutler, maintained throughout that she had made her own decisions, that her own money was constantly at risk, and that she made both winning and losing trades throughout the ten months.
 Regarding suggestions that Blair had favored Clinton so that Tyson Foods could gain influence with Governor Clinton, they pointed out that CEO Don Tyson, who had in 1978 endorsed Clinton, in 1980 endorsed Frank D. White, Clinton's opponent in his reelection bid.
 Tyson denied any knowledge of Blair's trading partnership with Clinton.
 The New York Times noted, however, that notwithstanding Hillary Clinton's "artful explanation", the commodities trading had ended over a year before the 1980 election and that Tyson had switched sides after Bill Clinton did not lobby the state legislature to increase the weight limit on trucks, although Tyson believed that he had received such a promise from him at the time of the 1978 election.

 Clinton's defenders also stressed that Blair and others stayed in the market longer than Clinton and lost much of what they had previously earned, showing that the risk was real.
 Indeed, some reports had Blair losing $15 million and Bone was reported as bankrupt.

 Official findings

-There never was any official governmental investigation into, or findings about, or charges brought regarding Hillary Rodham's cattle futures trading.
+There was no official governmental investigation into, or findings about, or charges brought regarding Hillary Rodham's cattle futures trading.